5 Point clouds and distances

 5.1 What is a point cloud?

 Definition 5.1 A point cloud is a finite set \(X = \{x_1, \ldots, x_n\}\) where each \(x_i \in \mathbb{R}^d\) for some dimension \(d\).
-When equipped with a distance function \(d: X \times X \to \mathbb{R}\), the pair \((X, d)\) is called a finite metric space.
+Once we choose a distance function \(d : X \times X \to \mathbb{R}\), the pair \((X, d)\) becomes a finite metric space.

-Point clouds are everywhere:
+Point clouds appear everywhere:

-- Word embeddings (points in \(\mathbb{R}^{300}\) or similar)
+• word embeddings in \(\mathbb{R}^{300}\) or higher.

 5.2 Generating point clouds